At a glance.

 Some 5 billion records were found exposed online last week.
-Researcher Bob Diachenko discovered an unprotected Elasticsearch database belonging to UK-based cybersecurity firm Keepnet Labs.
+Researcher Bob Diachenko discovered an unprotected Elasticsearch database belonging to a UK-based cybersecurity firm.
 The database was taken offline within an hour of disclosure.
-The incident isn't perhaps as serious as it sounds: all the data were from old and apparently for the most part well-known breaches, and none of Keepnet's customer or company information were exposed.
-The database, which HackRead quotes Diachenko as speculating may have part of Keepnet's threat intelligence solution, was however well-structured and would have been easy for criminals to make some use of, particularly in credential-stuffing attacks.
+The incident isn't perhaps as serious as it sounds: all the data were from old and apparently for the most part well-known breaches, and no customer or company information was exposed.
+The database, which HackRead quotes Diachenko as speculating may have part of the firm's threat intelligence solution, was however well-structured and would have been easy for criminals to make some use of, particularly in credential-stuffing attacks.
 It included "leaked passwords (hashed and plain text), hashtypes, email domains, and email addresses, leak dates, and leak sources."

 A large database of unknown ownership was discovered, then wiped by parties unknown.

 Cybernews reports that they discovered an unsecured database one of whose folders held some 800 gigabytes of personal information amounting to more than 200 million detailed individual records.
 The data in that folder included "full names and titles" of individuals, email addresses, phone numbers, dates of birth, credit ratings, home and mortgaged real estate addresses ("including their exact locations"), demographics ("including numbers of children and their genders"), detailed mortgage and tax records, and detailed data profiles ("including information about the individuals’ personal interests, investments, as well as political, charitable, and religious donations").